dwarvesf/handbook/memo/level-up-your-markdown-memos.md

 ---
-title: "Level up your Markdown memos: Avoiding Common Pitfalls"
+title: 'Avoid common pitfalls in Memo'
 date: 2024-04-05
 description: null
 authors:
   - bringastar
 tags:
   - community
-  - instructions
-  - guideline
+  - guide
 ---

 Markdown uses symbols and stuff to make your text look fancy.
 It's like learning a new skill, game, or design program - there will be bumps in the road before you're a pro.
 This article will show you some common mistakes people make when writing Memo posts with Markdown and how to fix them.
 Here's what we'll cover: